--cmd in order to configure its rules.
+-cmd to configure its rules.
 We must first start the Firewall service with the following:

 sudo systemctl start firewalld

-Next, we’re going to add a rule to allow the custom SSH Port 5022 that was created earlier so it can access the server publicly.
-At the same time, we’re going to remove the previous default rule allowing SSH access on TCP/22.
+Next, we will add a rule to allow the custom SSH Port 5022 that was created earlier to access the server publicly.
+At the same time, we will remove the previous default rule allowing SSH access on TCP/22.

 sudo firewall-cmd --permanent --add-port=5022/tcp